Code-Institute-Submissions/Bread-Brew-Books-Banjos/README.md

 add country maps

-try and filter out bookmakers, if I can integrate keyword
+try and filter out bookmakers, if I can integrate keyword need to add a modal for "no reults" and that clears the markers

 TESTING - hardcoded the Google Place keywords to determine they were correctly displaying by searching and checking that the returns represented the type used